joe-getcouragenow/shared/doc/LANG.md

 ### Audio

-Same as OCR but applied to any Audio.
+Same as OCR but applied to any audio.

 These are translated and also transcribed to text, so it can be indexed and then searched against as needed.

 Why ?

-- Part of a Project can involve audio files.
+- Part of a project can involve audio files.

 ### Video Conferencing

-Same as OCR but for Video conferencing.
+Same as OCR but for video conferencing.

 In a 2 person or many person chat or video conference it translates the chat text and the audio to everyones own languages in real time.